PG-13 | | Comedy, Drama, History

 John Gorton was Prime Minister of Australia in 1969.
 As the film suggests, he had a reputation for drinking: "Gorton flu" became a euphemism in the Australian media for a hangover.

 Excuse me sir, I'm afraid you've come in the wrong way.

 Cliff Buxton: I'm sorry...

-Worker: Yeah, this is the old entrance.
-The visitors center is back out and around to the left.
+Cameron: Yeah, this is the old entrance.
+The visitors' center's back out and around to the left.

-Cliff Buxton: Right well, I'll wander out then.
+Cliff Buxton: Right well, I'll wander over then.

-John Glenn (III), Neil Armstrong (I), Buzz Aldrin and Michael Collins (II) are credited by announcers in the flashback preceeding the Apollo 11 flight.
+John Glenn, Neil Armstrong, Buzz Aldrin and Michael Collins are credited by announcers in the flashback preceding the Apollo 11 flight.

 $70,612 18 March 2001